 Important Information on Commissions and our Compensation Disclosure

 - If we receive commissions on a policy the commission we receive is subject to any audit provisions which may exist, any such commissions can be adjusted after audit based on the actual exposures developed or reported during the audit period.
-Compensation we receive can therefore, either increase or decrease based upon final audit results, and the commission percentage(s) applicable to each respective line of coverage subject to audit on an Annual basis.
+The compensation we receive can, therefore, either increase or decrease based upon final audit results, and the commission percentage(s) applicable to each respective line of coverage subject to audit on an annual basis.

-- Commissions, in certain lines of coverage; primarily workers compensation, may be paid to us based upon a sliding scale commission plan.
-If, for any line of coverage, our commission is developed and paid on a sliding scale basis we will note it within in our proposal to you.
+- Commissions, in certain lines of coverage; primarily worker’s compensation may be paid to us based upon a sliding scale commission plan.
+If for any line of coverage, our commission is developed and paid on a sliding scale basis we will note it within our proposal to you.
 We will also explicitly identify the scale and commission amounts where applicably required and include them for your reference, with a copy of the plan & proposal.

 - We do not receive commissions on mandatory state surcharges and assessments.